- ทีมงานพูดภาษาไทย-อังกฤษ-คุชราต ตอบไลน์ภายใน 15 นาที

 Q. Will the Gujarati embassy / receiving authority accept your translation?

-Yes — our Gujarati translations are produced by senior translator vetted by Thailand's Department of Consular Affairs and accepted by Thailand's MFA, the destination embassy and overseas registries.
-We process thousands of Thai National ID Card files every year.
+Yes — our Gujarati translations are produced by senior translator vetted by Thailand's Department of Consular Affairs and are accepted by Thailand's Department of Consular Affairs (MFA), the destination embassy in Bangkok and overseas registries.
+Thai National ID Card files are part of our regular caseload, and if a file is refused because of a defect on our side we correct and re-file it at our own cost.

 Q. What if my passport name differs from the name on the Thai National ID Card?